What are You Looking at? Modality Contribution in Multimodal Medical Deep Learning: Related Work

 \section{Related Work}

-The use of multimodal biomedical AI for existing large multimodal medical datasets is suggested in \cite{Acosta2022} due to its potential for clinical practice.
-Difficulties in understanding the models' behavior on multimodal data make interpretability methods indispensable, as these can establish the trustworthiness of multimodal AI models \cite{Beger2024}.
+The survey \cite{Acosta2022} summarizes the potential of using multimodal data in biomedical and medical tasks for clinical practice.
+Multimodal medical data has been successfully used in a range of tasks: the prediction of cancer prognoses \cite{cancers14133215}, cardiovascular risk stratification using electronic health records and imaging \cite{cardio_multimodal_learning}, early diagnosis of Parkinson’s disease from mobile-derived sensor data \cite{parkinson_disease_pred}, diabetic retinopathy severity classification from combined imaging modalities \cite{diabetic_retinopathie_classification}, etc. Ngiam et al. (2011) pioneered multimodal deep learning by showing that integrating data from different modalities, such as audio and video, can enhance feature learning and representation quality \cite{ngiam2011multimodal}.
+As understanding the behavior of models on multimodal data remains challenging, interpretability methods are essential for building trust in multimodal AI systems \cite{Beger2024}.

 In general, in order to measure a modality's contribution to a task, performance agnostic or performance dependent metrics, model agnostic (black box model), or non-model agnostic (white box) metrics are distinguished.
 In \cite{Jin_2022} the authors found that attention based explainability methods can not measure single feature importance adequately.
 Hence methods for investigating modality contributions based on these non-model agnostic (attention) methods will suffer from the same inability to select important features.
-As white box's ability to assess modality importance in multimodal tasks is controversial \cite{jain-wallace-2019-attention}, black-box based modality importance methods are actually of utmost interest.
+Therefore black-box based modality importance methods are actually of utmost interest.

+Several feature importance methods are widely used.
+Permutation importance, proposed by Breiman~\cite{breiman2001random} and extended by Fisher et al.~\cite{fisher2019all}, measures performance drop when features are shuffled.
+Occlusion-based techniques~\cite{OccSens}, like mean replacement or feature removal, are common for tabular data.
+Model-agnostic methods include SHAP~\cite{Shapley}, which uses Shapley values, and LIME~\cite{ribeiro2016lime}, which fits local surrogate models.

-In \cite{gat2021perceptualscoredatamodalities} and \cite{hu2022shapeunifiedapproachevaluate} multimodal importance scores have been created that rely on performance metrics of the model.
-In contrast, \cite{coffeBean} measures a modality's contribution to the overall task by applying a Shapley \cite{Shapley} based method that is independent of performance.
-However, their method requires information about the architecture.
-Another non-model agnostic/\-task dependent metric is computed in \cite{MCI_SHAP} for efficient modality selection.
+In multimodal settings, importance scores based on performance metrics have been proposed in~\cite{gat2021perceptualscoredatamodalities,hu2022shapeunifiedapproachevaluate}.
+In contrast, \cite{coffeBean} uses a Shapley-based~\cite{Shapley} approach that is performance-independent but requires access to model architecture.
+A non-model agnostic/\-task metric for modality selection is introduced in~\cite{MCI_SHAP}.

 Within this work we develop a multimodal importance metric that is both model and performance agnostic.